keithmburu/courses/2022-ml/slides/0-logistics.md

 By next time:
 - Read Ch.
 1 of Géron
 - Read Ch.
-1 and 2 of Think Bayes
+1 of Think Bayes

 ---
 # Lectures and Labs